6 Biggest LIES You Have Been Told about the RAM

 Lie 4: More RAM fixes all lag

-Lags generally come from the bottlenecks in your main components like CPU and GPU.
-If your games are lagging, it is probably because of a weak graphics card.
+Lags generally come from bottlenecks in your main components, such as the CPU and GPU.
+If your games are lagging, it is likely due to a weak graphics card.
 If any software is lagging, it could be the CPU as well.
-So, it is important to check if the RAM is enough for your software or game.
-But, adding more size to the RAM would not help you with the lags.
-However, the slow RAM can result in lags which can be fixed with a faster RAM.
+Therefore, it is essential to verify that the RAM is sufficient for your software or game.
+But, adding more size to the RAM would not help you with the lag.
+However, the slow RAM can result in lag, which can be fixed with a faster RAM.

 Lie 5: RAM speed is the most critical factor

 RAM speed isn’t the most critical factor in deciding your computer’s performance.
-Nor, the RAM space.
+Nor the RAM space.
 Beyond a certain point, generally after DDR4-3200 MHz, the performance benefits in the daily tasks are negligible.
-However, memory-intensive tasks like video editing or gaming can benefit with much faster RAMs.
+However, memory-intensive tasks such as video editing or gaming can greatly benefit from significantly faster RAM.

-RAM speed isn’t just about its frequency, latency is one of the most important factors deciding your RAM’s performance.
+RAM speed isn’t just about its frequency; latency is one of the most important factors deciding your RAM’s performance.
 Latency decides how fast the data is accessed by the memory controller from the RAM.
 Also, there are CPU bottlenecks for RAM as well.
-CPU’s memory controller would decide how much performance benefits the CPU will get from the RAM.
+The CPU’s memory controller determines how much performance benefit the CPU will gain from the RAM.
 If the CPU can’t fully utilize your high-speed RAM, there will be no performance benefits.

 RAM frequency isn't the most critical factor